-Gossip is rooted in lies, or twisted truths.
-Even honest reporting has an undermined intention to throw it’s victim under the bus.
-It’s deceitful, and one of the devils favorite tools.
+Gossip is rooted in lies or twisted truths.
+Even honest reporting has an undermined intention to throw its victim under the bus.
+It’s deceitful, and one of the devil's favorite tools.
 Lying is his specialty, and he aims to “kill, steal, and destroy.”
 (John 10:10) A stolen, destroyed, or annihilated reputation can emotionally destroy a person.
 We are to have nothing to do with those conversations(2Timothy 3:5b).

-Those who fall into a pattern of speech that isn’t rooted on the truth tend to be most convinced that they know what they are talking about.
+Those who fall into a pattern of speech that isn’t rooted in the truth tend to be most convinced that they know what they are talking about.
 Don’t be fooled.
 Motivated by a need to feed insecurity, their confidence is rooted in opinions.